 10 star qualities for effective teamwork

 Successful businesses are not built in a day.
 Not even Rome was built in just one day.
-The most important ingredient to achieve success is effective teamwork.
+The most important ingredient to achieve success is having employees with effective teamwork qualities.
 There is no better situation than seeing team players in the workplace who collaborate well.
 They fight to right their wrongs passionately and celebrate their victories wholeheartedly.

 But what makes a good team player in the workplace?
-Which are the successful team virtues that lead to success?
-If you dream of a well-structured team, check out if the person next to you has several or all of the team qualities that follow.
+Which are the successful teamwork qualities that lead to success?
+If you dream of a well-structured team, check out if the person next to you has several or all of the teamwork qualities that follow.

 Be confident.
 Not arrogant.

 In the highly competitive job market, you must believe in your skills and worth as a professional.
 Let’s not confuse confidence with arrogance.
 Having a clear view of what you can and cannot do, makes you a pragmatic and reliant team player in the workplace.
 Self-assured teammates bring out everyone’s best selves.
 They smooth over differences as well as offer (and value) constructive feedback.

 On the contrary, arrogant co-workers cause communication problems within the team.
 They react negatively to criticism and reduce productivity.
 A positive mentality will always pave the way to effective teamwork.
 It promotes unity, optimism and ultimately leads to efficiency and profitability.

 This humane team quality is a must-have requirement if you want to be part of a team.
 Being part of something bigger requires compassion and empathy.
 The right team player in the workplace will try to assist and share the team’s workload and concerns.
 Effective teamwork is only achieved when you learn to win and lose as a team.

 Teams succeed in delivering positive results when all people involved respect support each other.
 Therefore, the ideal work buddies help out the team, practically and psychologically.
 Will it be a shoulder to cry or specific technical assistance, good coworkers will come to the rescue.